jgondin/email-sherlock/README.md

 # Email Sherlock:
 ### Using Machine Learning to Extract Information from Large Email Datasets.

-Email Sherlock aim to facility many steps of an investigation that make use of large emails dataset, and possibly, prevent similar cases, by identify email that contain sensitive or classified information.
+Email Sherlock is specialized search engine that help investigation involving large emails dataset.
+It works with two steps:  First, it separetes converstaions from noise by clustering with DBSCAN, then it builds a query expation with word2vec.

+We believe Email Sherlock can adapted to prevent frauds and avoid classified information being spread.

 ### Summary